freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-accessibility/66ed8fc1f45ce3ece4053ead.md

 # --description--

 Answer all of the questions below correctly to pass the quiz.
+This quiz tests your understanding of **CSS accessibility**, including best practices for creating accessible web content using CSS.

 # --quizzes--